-This building is only open during the summer season, so August is perfect for a visit.
+This building is only open during the summer season, so August is perfect for you to pay a visit.
 This terrace is full of umbrellas and extremely comfortable chairs to make you feel on vacation and enjoy the best tapas menu.

 - Where: Rue du Marché aux Poulets 7, 1000 Bruxelles, Belgium

-During the first days of August, the Klinkers Music Festival takes place in the city of Bruges, only 1 hour away from Brussels.
+The first days of August, the Klinkers Music Festival takes place in the city of Bruges, just 1 hour from Brussels.

 The aim of this event is to bring artists from all over the world on stage, related to the traditional rhythms of different cultures, such as flamenco, fado, rumba, or Cuban salsa.

 This massive event takes place in different special places in the city of Bruges: in front of the facades of the City Hall on the epic Burg Square, at the Gruthuse Museum and in Astridpark.

 5. Refresh yourself with a beer in the best breweries in Brussels

 In Belgium, beer is called the yellow gold, and is a major part of its general and gastronomic culture.
 A trip to the city without tasting the best beers is really an incomplete trip.
 But you should know where to go, depending on what you prefer and what you are looking for.